-If you’re an Intermediate/Advanced student, skim through this beginner guide, knowing that you may be jumping past pronunciation and perhaps even past simple words.
+If you’re an Intermediate/Advanced student, skim through this Beginner guide, knowing that you may be jumping past pronunciation and perhaps even past simple words.
 If you’re a beginner, here’s what your first few weeks will look like:

 Get oriented & start learning

 On your first day, we mostly just want you to get oriented within the app.
-You’re going to log in, then answer some simple questions about your current level in your target language (TL) and how comfy you are with your TL’s pronunciation system.
+You’re going to log in, and then answer some simple questions about your current level in your target language (TL) and how comfy you are with your TL’s pronunciation system.

-Now head over to the REVIEW section.
+Now head over to the Practice with a Review Session section.

-- Tap the ‘Begin Review Cycle’ button.
+- Tap the Review Flashcards button.

 - Nice job!
 You’re done for today!

-- (Optional) If you have extra time, on the “Nice job!” screen, tap ‘I’m done’, then go back to the Review section and keep doing review cycles until you have 0 cards left to study.
+- (Optional) If you have extra time, tap Review Next Flashcards on the Nice job! screen to keep doing review cycles until you have 0 cards left to study.